Async-learn/Async/backend/readme.md

 2. **Run the server** - From within the `./backend` directory first ensure you are working using the virtual environment.

-First set tthe flask app to the api.py file.
+First set the flask app to the api.py file.
 Run the command:
 ON Mac - `FLASK_APP=api.py`
 ON Windows - `set FLASK_APP=api.py`